 He went on to say that the implementation of good agricultural practices has already begun in a bid to keep mangoes safe during the production phase and during shipment in order to increase exports.
-"Meanwhile, work is underway to set up three vacuum heat treatment plants to ensure safe mangoes and to issue phytosanitary certificates," Razzaque said, adding that mango exports would increase significantly next year as a result.
+Meanwhile, work is underway to set up three vacuum heat treatment plants to ensure safe mangoes and to issue phytosanitary certificates,"

-representatives of various processing companies, including Pran Group, Square Food, ACI, Akij Food, and BRAC Dairy, took part.
-The minister also said there has been a good yield of mangoes this secretary of the agriculture ministry, presided over the meeting, where other officials, mango farmers, traders, vegetable and fruit exporters and
+Razzaque said, adding that mango exports would increase significantly next year as a result.
+Md Mesbahul Islam, senior secretary of the agriculture ministry, presided over the meeting, where other officials, mango farmers, traders, vegetable and fruit exporters and representatives of various processing companies, including Pran Group, Square Food, ACI, Akij Food, and BRAC Dairy, took part.
+The minister also said there has been a good yield of mangoes this year.
+"But we have noticed that due to the lockdown and subsequent lack of market, farmers are struggling to sell their mangoes and are not getting the expected price.
+Therefore, we need to go further in the international market, so that the farmers get the expected price and become more interested in mango cultivation.

-Md Mesbahul Islam, senior

-"But we have noticed that due to the lockdown and subsequent lack of market, farmers are struggling to sell their mangoes and are not getting the expected price," Islam said.

-"Therefore, we need to go further

-in the international market, so that

-the farmers get the expected price and

-become more interested in mango

-cultivation," he added.